The Omen (1976)

 Is it any good?

-This 1976 shocker is sturdily built but predictable and downbeat, with its extravagant death scenes tending to stand out more so than the lugubrious narrative.
+This 1976 shocker is sturdily built but predictable, with its extravagant death scenes tending to stand out more so than the lugubrious narrative.
 The plot sounds pretty compelling indeed, but in cinematic terms it mostly translates as a string of spectacular deaths (usually in horrendous accidents that are not exactly Acts of God) for anyone who poses a threat to Damien -- with lots of "dead" space in between, as Thorn struggles to confirm/deny the omen-ous truth.
 Characterizations don't go very deep, but horror fans will appreciate the new ground this film broke.

-As far as themes or any sort, there's the sense of a modern, secular world in which the bulwarks of traditional Christianity are absent or weak.
-Thus even decent people like the Thorns are powerless when an unseen but very hands-on devil and his minions take the offense.
+As far as themes, there's the sense of a modern, secular world in which the bulwarks of traditional Christianity are absent or weak.
+This means even decent people like the Thorns are powerless when an unseen but very hands-on devil and his minions take the offense.

 Families can talk about...

 Families can talk about why this movie was popular.
 Do you think it's a "religious" film in any sense?
 How does it compare with the Left Behind book-and-movie-and-radio blockbuster series?
 You can look up the Bible passages and interpretations this movie cites to see how Hollywood played fast-and-loose with Scripture, and maybe study what historians have to say about Satanic lore and its popularization by both church authorities and horror-storytellers.